 Also, there’s a definite possibility that thin crust pizza restaurants dusted their pizza peels with semolina (similar in texture to cornmeal) confusing modern bakers and forever linking pizza with cornmeal.

 Can you use it?

 It’s YOUR pizza; do what you want, but many people think cornmeal makes pizza dough taste gritty.
 Some like the extra corn flavor that cornmeal adds.
-Many use it in the bottom of their pizza pans to add an extra crunch on the bottom or to aid in deep pan removal.
+Many use it in the bottom of their pizza pans to add an extra crunch on the bottom or to aid in pan removal.